-At MTA's discretion, the MTA can initiate an RFP process to solicit-development proposals.
-In soliciting joint development proposals, the MTA shall provide all available relevant site information including the Board adopted design guidelines for the site and encourage developers to seek information or consult with local jurisdictions regarding current and planned land uses in the project area.
+At MTA's Metro's discretion, the MTA staff can initiate an RFP process to solicit development proposals.
+In soliciting joint development proposals, the MTA Metro shall provide all available relevant site information including the

+Board adopted design guidelines for the site and encourage developers to seek information or consult with local jurisdictions regarding current and planned land uses in the project area.

-In evaluating proposals solicited through an RFP process, the MTA will use the MTA's Procurement Policies and Procedures as a general-guideline for determining the appropriate process.
-The MTA will-utilize an evaluation panel generally consisting of key MTA personnel, MTA joint development and/or urban design consultants or academic professionals, and local jurisdiction technical staff where appropriate.
+In evaluating proposals solicited through an RFP process, the-MTAstaff will use the MTA's Metro's Procurement Policies and Procedures as a general guideline for determining the appropriate process.
+The MTAStaff will utilize an evaluation panel generally consisting of key MTA-personnel, MTAjoint development and/or urban design consultants or academic professionals, and local jurisdiction technical staff where appropriate.